artefactual/atom-docs/user-manual/glossary/glossary.rst

     color for an :term:`archival institution`.
 See:
     :ref:`change-institution-background`.

+  Hierarchy browser
+    The hierarchy browser is a :term:`user interface` element that can be enabled or disabled by an :term:`administrator` via the :term:`treeview` settings page.
+When enabled, it provides users with a full-width treeview of all of AtoM's :term:`archival description` :term:`holdings`.
+Users can expand and collapse individual nodes to explore the hierarchical arrangement of a specific :term:`archival unit`; however, clicking any node in the hierarchy browser will redirect the user to the related description's :term:`view page`.
+See: :ref:`browse-hierarchy-browser` and
+    :ref:`treeview-settings`.

   Holdings
     Holdings is a generic term referring to the :term:`records <record>` and other materials held by :term:`archival institutions <archival